rquartararo/palet/README.md

 # palet

-An artist platform for shareing materials and techniques.
+Palet is a platform for artists to share their art, materials, and techniques.